 - National Parks in Africa: Kruger National Park, Masai Mara National Park, Bwindi Impenetrable Forest, Tsingy de Bemaraha National Park

 In a rush?
 Pin this guide on landmarks in Africa to read later!

 Let’s kickstart this list of epic African landmarks right at the tip of the continent in Cape Town, South Africa.

 The Mother City has a lot going for it – gorgeous beaches, incredible museums, fine food, and abundant hiking trails, but its star attraction is undeniably Table Mountain.

-If you prefer to take it easy, take the Table Mountain Aerial Cableway to the top.
+If hiking is not your thing, opt to take the Table Mountain Aerial Cableway to the top.
 The ride only takes a few minutes and you’ll get to enjoy some pretty stunning scenery along the way.
 Just a heads up, since it’s one of the most popular things to do in Cape Town, best to book tickets online well in advance to avoid disappointment.

 - Entrance fee: n/a unless taking the cable car to the top (ZAR 380 p/p return)

 - Cable car operational hours: See here for seasonal operating hours.

 - Address: Tafelberg Rd, Gardens, Cape Town, 8001, South Africa